Firstly, it is important to note the number of people who do not receive treatment in the first place for their addiction or alcoholism.

 Most often, both inpatient and outpatient program residents attend rehab treatment for roughly 28 days.
 However, a number of recent studies suggest that rehab success rates are higher among those who stay in treatment for longer than 30-days.

 The study, conducted by Dr. Akikur Mohammad and a team of colleagues at the University of Southern California, involved 72 addicts with an average age of 30 years.
 Roughly 55% of participants who attended rehab for a 30-day period were able to abstain from relapsing for a year or longer.
 However, nearly 84% of patients who attended a program for longer than 30 days were able to stay sober for more than a year.

 In addition to the length of treatment, there are a number of other factors that seem to impact how well rehab works for them.
 Some factors that can have an effect on the success of rehabilitation include:

 Regardless of the form your treatment takes, it is crucial that you find a way to continue to treat your disease.
 Do not sit back idly and expect cravings to go away or think that you will one day be cured.
 Maintain an active effort to stay sober on a daily basis in order to give yourself the best chance at recovery possible.

-If you need help, Northpoint Evergreen Bellevue is always here for you.
+If you need help, Northpoint the Evergreen is always here for you.
 We can provide the support you need to get back on the right path.
 If you’d like to speak with someone about potential treatment options, don’t hesitate to give us a call today.